Why Do Corporations Need a Board of Directors?

 2. Corporate Authority

-Corporate authority is supported by governance, which is a set of rules, principles, and procedures that directs and controls a company as to the way in which it can operate efficiently and increase its value.
+Corporate authority is supported by governance, which is a set of rules, principles, and procedures that directs and controls a company as to how it can operate efficiently and increase its value.
 It constitutes a plan for balancing the expectations and concerns of those who have an interest in the company like shareholders, the board of directors, all levels of management, employees, clients, suppliers/vendors, financial institutions, government, and the community.

 3. Independence and Culpability